Patuakhali: Education

 Patuakhali Government Girls' High School, Sreerampur Secondary School, Wazedabad Mustafavia Fazil Madrasa etc. Besides these, there are two teacher training colleges, a Government Polytechnic institute and a vocational institute in the town.
 The educational activities are operated under the Board of Intermediate and Secondary Education, Barisal.

-Religion

-The majority of Patuakhali's people are Muslims (86.09%), other religious groups include Hindus (13.83%), and very few numbers of other religions, mainly Christians (0.01%) and Buddhists (0.07%).

 Transport and communications

 The main transport systems used in the town are cycle rickshaws, auto rickshaws, buses, mini-buses, bikes and cars.
 Patuakhali can be reached by road and waterways.
 There is a bus station at Choumohoni a few kilometers away from the town and a launch terminal located at the other end which maintains communication with Dhaka, the capital city of Bangladesh.
 There is no railway in this region.